dbt-labs/corp/handbook/compensation.md

 ### Compensation Philosophy / Band Structures

-As mentioned in the [dbt Labs Compensation Principles](#Compensation-Principles), we use 75th Percentile as the basis for the midpoint as well as using a consistent range spread based on job level.
+As mentioned in our [Compensation Principles](#compensation-principles-1), we use 75th Percentile as the basis for the midpoint as well as using a consistent range spread based on job level.
 We continue to use industry specific data as well as targeting all country data sets.
 This allows us to build consistency in bands and makes the bands slightly wider.
 With this methodology, most of our bands' minimums may stretch down to the 50th percentile and the maximum’s push slightly past the 90th percentile.
 This allows further flexibility and utilization of an entire range for a role.

 - Consistent Band Spreads